Skip to Main Content

 Coverage.com, LLC is a licensed insurance producer (NPN: 19966249).
 Coverage.com services are only available in states where it is licensed.
 Coverage.com may not offer insurance coverage in all states or scenarios.
 All insurance products are governed by the terms in the applicable insurance policy, and all related decisions (such as approval for coverage, premiums, commissions and fees) and policy obligations are the sole responsibility of the underwriting insurer.
 The information on this site does not modify any insurance policy terms in any way.

-• In California, Hawaii, Massachusetts, Montana, Michigan, North Carolina and Pennsylvania, insurance companies are not allowed to consider a driver’s gender when calculating their car insurance premium.
+• In California, Hawaii, Massachusetts, Michigan, North Carolina and Pennsylvania, insurance companies are not allowed to consider a driver’s gender when calculating their car insurance premium.

 Car insurance for women overview

-Seven states — California, Hawaii, Massachusetts, Montana, Michigan, North Carolina and Pennsylvania — do not allow insurance companies to use gender as a rating factor in auto insurance rates.
+Six states — California, Hawaii, Massachusetts, Michigan, North Carolina and Pennsylvania — do not allow insurance companies to use gender as a rating factor in auto insurance rates.
 Male and female drivers in these states might pay close to the same amount for coverage, if all other rating factors are equal.

 How much do women pay for car insurance?